 Keeping flour, pasta, and other bulk food items in airtight containers can help with pest control.

-If you want to get the savings from buying in bulk, but don’t have the storage or a large enough household to have it make sense, you might want to ask some friends or neighbors if they want to split the product and the costs.
+If you want to get the savings from buying in bulk but don’t have the storage or a large enough household for it to make sense, why not buddy up?
+You might want to ask some friends or neighbors if they want to split the product and the costs.
+Maybe you buy bulk meat, bread, snacks, and cereal, and a friend takes care of the produce and beverages.
+Then you each swap half to the other, and settle up costs as needed.
 That way, everyone can save money.

 Where to Buy in Bulk

-Consumers can generally buy in bulk at any grocery store or mass market retailer, but there are certain stores that are specifically designed for it.
+You can generally buy in bulk at any grocery store or mass market retailer, simply by buying larger than usual sizes.
+That said, there are certain stores that are specifically designed for it.

 Popular bulk stores include Costco, BJ’s Wholesale Club, Sam’s Club, Smart & Final, and Big Lots.